 In compliance with all applicable laws, executive orders, rules and regulations, HACLA takes affirmative steps to ensure that MBEs, WBEs, SBEs and LSAs are used when possible and requires its contractors to demonstrate their good faith efforts to use such businesses for subcontracting and supply opportunities.

-HACLA has developed a Section 3 and MBE/WBE Business Registry and uses the registry as a resource for direct contracting opportunities.
+HACLA has developed a Section 3 and MBE/WBE/SBE/LSA Business Registry and uses the registry as a resource for direct contracting opportunities.
 Our contractors and developers are encouraged to use the registry for their contracting and subcontracting needs.
-The registry is posted and updated monthly at www.hacla.org/forms (see Reference Materials subheading).
+The registry is updated monthly and posted on the website.
+Click here to access it.

 WHAT IS A….?